Internal HTTP(S) load balancer overview

 Target proxy

-A regional target HTTP(S) proxy terminates HTTP(S) connections from clients.
+A target HTTP(S) proxy terminates HTTP(S) connections from clients.
 The HTTP(S) proxy consults the URL map to determine how to route traffic to backends.
 A target HTTPS proxy uses an SSL certificate to authenticate itself to clients.

 The load balancer preserves the Host header of the original client request.
 The load balancer also appends two IP addresses to the X-Forwarded-For header: